pvlbzn/mlog/README.md

 is the data in persistent storage.
 The frontend has to work with this storage, therefore there are no limitations for frontend by design.

 #### `CLI`

 *work in progress*

 ## Why

 `mlog` was born in need of autonomous time tracking.
-Manual time tracking is not a great thing because there are plenty of things which you will never the track, especially things which are related bad habits like reading news or facebook.
+Manual time tracking is not a great thing because there are plenty of things which you will never track, especially things which are related bad habits like reading news or facebook.
+Other concern is a resource consumption.

 For example, Toggl's mac os application consumes 1% of CPU and it has a habit to occasionally hang or crash with some exception.
-Damn kitchen timer with labels consumes more CPU then `Slack` in idle and it may crash.
+A kitchen timer with labels consumes more CPU then `Slack` in idle and it may even crash.

 ## Side Notes